tambanivohitra007/divineDevotion/README.md

 ---

-We hope Divine Devotion brings you moments of peace and spiritual insight.
+We hope Divine Devotion brings you moments of peace, spiritual insight, and useful ideas for faith integration.
 If you encounter any issues or have feedback, please open an issue on GitHub.
+Last Updated: May 22, 2025